gnohgnij/Atlassian-Confluence-Bulk-User-Creator-Tool/README.md

 # Atlassian-Confluence-Bulk-User-Creator-Tool
-This is a plugin for Atlassian Confluence Server.

-Its purpose is to allow admins to bulk create users from an uploaded CSV file.
+An Atlassian Confluence Server plugin that creates users in bulk from a csv file.

 The CSV file shall include the following fields:
 1. Username